carringtonlab/TargetFinder/README.md

 Installation
 ------------

-1. Make sure that 'mkdir' is in your path.
-2. Set an environmental variable 'HOME' as the location of your home directory.
-Note: you must have read/write access to this directory so that a temporary directory can be made.
+1. TargetFinder uses the environmental variable TMPDIR as a temporary directory.
+If TMPDIR is undefined TargetFinder tries to use /tmp instead.
+If you want TargetFinder to write temporary files to a specific place, change the value of TMPDIR.
-3. Make sure that 'fasta35' is in your path.
+2. Make sure that 'ssearch35_t' is in your path.
-4. Make sure that the required modules are in your Perl library path.
+3. Make sure that the required modules are in your Perl library path.
-5. Make sure that targetfinder.pl is executable (use 'chmod' to change privileges).
+4. Make sure that targetfinder.pl is executable (use 'chmod' to change privileges).

 Using TargetFinder
 ============